rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 The first application is `Gnome Extensions`

+The Gnome project maintains an [Extensions Site](https://extensions.gnome.org/) where you can install "Extensions".
+These are small programs that add functionality to the Gnome Desktop.
+I try to keep the number of extensions to a minimum because of performance and stability issues.
+This article [Top 21 GNOME Extensions to Enhance Your Experience](https://itsfoss.com/best-gnome-extensions/) lists the extensions that `itsfoss` recommends.

+I currently only use three extensions:

+- [Clibboard Indicator](https://github.com/Tudmotu/gnome-shell-extension-clipboard-indicator) - The most popular, reliable and feature-rich clipboard manager for GNOME with over 1M downloads.
+- [GSConnect](https://github.com/GSConnect/gnome-shell-extension-gsconnect) - With GSConnect you can securely connect to mobile devices
+- [Snap Manager lite](https://github.com/fthx/snap-manager-lite) - Popup menu in the top bar to easily manage usual snap tasks (list, changes, refresh, remove, install...)

-Gnome Extensions handles updating extensions, configuring extension preferences and removing or disabling unwanted extensions.
+`Gnome Extensions` handles updating extensions, configuring extension preferences and removing or disabling unwanted extensions.

 **Installation Instructions**